Loading ...

 • Representatives for health and safety

-Also, keep in mind that if your business is involved in activities deemed hazardous, you’ll need an extra section in your handbook.
-The same goes for carrying the job out at locations where your staff could possibly be injured: construction sites, heavy machinery factories and such.
+Additionally, remember that if your business is involved in activities considered hazardous, you’ll need an extra section in your handbook.
+The same applies to carrying out the job at locations where your staff could potentially be injured: construction sites, heavy machinery factories, and similar places.

 4. Absence and Leave

 To be more precise, these two are separate sections.
-Absence should include your company policies on short and long-term absence, as well as basic holiday and any additional schemes you offer (such as buying and selling holidays, or accrual for special trips).
-You might also want to briefly cover time off in relation to grievances, dependants, jury service, medical/dental appointments, public duties and domestic emergencies.
+The absence policy should include your company policies on short and long-term absence, basic holiday entitlements, and any additional schemes you offer (such as buying and selling holidays or accrual for special trips).
+Additionally, you might want to briefly cover time off related to grievances, dependants, jury service, medical/dental appointments, public duties, and domestic emergencies.

-Leave, on the other hand, namely covers family-related time off.
+Leave, on the other hand, specifically covers family-related time off.
 You need to explain employee rights and your policies on:

 • Maternity leave;